bitweb-project/bitweb/doc/tor.md

 details).

-## 3. Manually create a Bitcoin Core onion service
+## 3. Manually create a Bitweb Core onion service

 You can also manually configure your node to be reachable from the Tor network.
 Add these lines to your `/etc/tor/torrc` (or equivalent config file):

-    HiddenServiceDir /var/lib/tor/bitcoin-service/
+    HiddenServiceDir /var/lib/tor/bitweb-service/
-    HiddenServicePort 8333 127.0.0.1:8334
+    HiddenServicePort 1604 127.0.0.1:8334

-The directory can be different of course, but virtual port numbers should be equal to your bitcoind's P2P listen port (8333 by default), and target addresses and ports should be equal to binding address and port for inbound Tor connections (127.0.0.1:8334 by default).
+The directory can be different of course, but virtual port numbers should be equal to your bitwebd's P2P listen port (1604 by default), and target addresses and ports should be equal to binding address and port for inbound Tor connections (127.0.0.1:8334 by default).

-    -externalip=X   You can tell bitcoin about its publicly reachable addresses using this option, and this can be an onion address.
-Given the above configuration, you can find your onion address in /var/lib/tor/bitcoin-service/hostname.
+    -externalip=X   You can tell bitweb about its publicly reachable addresses using this option, and this can be an onion address.
+Given the above configuration, you can find your onion address in /var/lib/tor/bitweb-service/hostname.
 For connections
                     coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs), onion addresses are given preference for your node to advertise itself with.